tinify/wordpress-plugin/readme.txt

 = Multisite support =

 The API key can optionally be configured in wp-config.php.
 This removes the need to set a key on each site individually in your multisite network.
+The installation instructions give more information how to configure this.

 = Contact us =